emeraldion/adelia/README.md

 * MySQL support: **STABLE**
 * SQLite support: **EXPERIMENTAL**

 MySQL support is currently stable, with some known issues.
-The `MySQLAdapter.getColumns` API SQLite support is currently experimental.
+SQLite support is currently experimental.
 Tests are failing locally and in TravisCI.
 If you'd like to use Adelia on SQLite and can contribute fixes and enhancements, please submit a PR! :love:

 ## Contributing